 Evidence-backed practice increases the number of available organs

-A decade ago, transplanting a hepatitis C-positive kidney into a hepatitis C-negative recipient would have been unthinkable.
+A decade ago, transplanting a kidney from a hepatitis C-positive (viremic) donor into a hepatitis C-negative recipient would have been unthinkable.

 At the Ohio State Wexner Medical Center, Dr. Daloul adds, this practice has become standard of care.
-The team has now safely and successfully transplanted more than 60 hepatitis C-positive kidneys into patients in need of a transplant.
+The team has now safely and successfully transplanted more than 100 hepatitis C-viremic kidneys into HCV-negative patients in need of a transplant.

 What started in 2019 through a 30-patient clinical trial has been expanded to include those in need of multi-organ transplants, including kidney/pancreas and kidney/liver.